-opposite to me in a railway carriage.
-Whilst I was looking at her, I saw that her depressores anguli oris became very slightly, yet decidedly, contracted ; but as her countenance remained as placid as ever, I reflected how meaningless was this contraction, and how easily one might be deceived.
-The thought had hardly occurred to me when I saw that her eves suddenly became suffused with tears almost to overflowing, and her whole countenance fell.
-There could now be no doubt that some painful recollection, perhaps that of a long-lost child, was passing through her mind.
-As soon as her sensorium was thus affected, certain nerve-cells from long habit instantly transmitted an order to all the respiratory muscles, and to those round the mouth, to prepare for a fit of crying.
-But the order was countermanded by the will, or rather by a later acquired habit, and all the muscles were obedient, excepting in a slight degree the depressores anguli oris.
-The mouth was not even opened; the respiration was not hurried ; and no muscle was affected except those which draw down the corners of the month.
-As soon as the month of this hady began, involuttarily and unconscioutly on her part, to assume the proper form for a crying-fit, we may feel almost sure that some nerve-influence would have been transmitted through the long accustomed channels to the various respiratory muscles, as well as to those round the eyes, and to the vasc-motor centre which governs the supply of blood sent to the lacrymal glands.
-Of this latter fact we have indeed clear eridence in her eyes becoming alightly suffused with tears; and we can understand this, as the lacrymal glands are less under the control of the will than the facial muscles.
-No doubt there existed at the same time some tendency in the muscles round the eyes to contract, as if for the sake of protecting them from CHAP, VII.
-DEPRESSED CORNERS OF THE MOUTH.
-197 being gorged with blood, but this contraction was completely overmastered, and her brow remained unruffled.
-Had the pyramidal, corrugator, and orbicular muscles been as little obscient to the will, as they are in many persons, they would have been slightly acted on; and then the central fascize of the frontal muscle would have contracted in antagonism, and her eyelrows would have become oblique, with rectangular furrows on her forehead.
+As soon as the mouth of this lady began, involuntarily and unconsciously on her part, to assume the proper form for a crying-fit, we may feel almost sure that some nerve-influence would have been transmitted through the long accustomed channels to the various respiratory muscles, as well as to those round the eyes, and to the vaso-motor centre which governs the supply of blood sent to the lacrymal glands.
+Of this latter fact we have indeed clear evidence in her eyes becoming slightly suffused with tears; and we can understand this, as the lacrymal glands are less under the control of the will than the facial muscles.
+No doubt there existed at the same time some tendency in the muscles round the eyes to contract, as if for the sake of protecting them from being gorged with blood, but this contraction was completely overmastered, and her brow remained unruffled.
+Had the pyramidal, corrugator, and orbicular muscles been as little obedient to the will, as they are in many persons, they would have been slightly acted on; and then the central fascize of the frontal muscle would have contracted in antagonism, and her eyebrows would have become oblique, with rectangular furrows on her forehead.
 Her countenance would then have expressed still more plainly than it did a state of dejection, or rather one of grief.

-Through steps such as these we can understand how it is, that as soon as some melancholy thought passes through the brain, there occurs a just perceptible drawing down of the corners of the mouth, or a slight raising up of the inner ends of the evebrows, or both movements combined, and immediately afterwards a slight suffusion of tears.
+Through steps such as these we can understand how it is, that as soon as some melancholy thought passes through the brain, there occurs a just perceptible drawing down of the corners of the mouth, or a slight raising up of the inner ends of the eyebrows, or both movements combined, and immediately afterwards a slight suffusion of tears.
 A thrill of nerve-force is transmitted along several habitual channels, and produces an effect on any point where the will has not acquired through long habit much power of interference.
 The above actions may be considered as rudimental vestiges of the screaming-fits, which are so frequent and prolonged during infancy.
-In this case, as well as in many others, the links are indeed wonderful which connect cause and effect in giving rise to various expressions on the human countenance ; and they explain to us the meaning of certain movements, which we involuntarily and unconsciously perform, whenever certain transitory emotions pass through our minds, CHAPTER VIII.
+In this case, as well as in many others, the links are indeed wonderful which connect cause and effect in giving rise to various expressions on the human countenance; and they explain to us the meaning of certain movements, which we involuntarily and unconsciously perform, whenever certain transitory emotions pass through our minds.